AllenInstitute/AllenSDK/doc_template/brain_observatory.rst

 Stored traces include the raw fluoresence trace, neuropil trace, demixed trace, and dF/F trace.
 Code for extracting neuropil-corrected fluorescence traces, computing dF/F, and computing tuning metrics is available in the SDK.

-**Note:** trace demixing is a new addition as of June 2017.
+**New in June 2017:** Trace demixing is a new addition as of June 2017.
 All past data was reprocessed using the new demixing algorithm.
+We have also developed a new module to better characterize a cell's receptive field.
+Take a look at the
+`receptive field analysis example notebook <_static/examples/nb/receptive_field_analysis.html>`_

 For more information about data processing, please `read the technical whitepapers <http://help.brain-map.org/display/observatory/Documentation>`_.